skarelin/livro/README.md

 I am glad to introduce my first project here on GitHub.

-The aplication allows you to read the books and translate it during the reading (app also contains the mode for showing only English definition for a particular word) You should only change the API in Android application to Oxford Dictionary mode.
+The aplication allows you to read the books and translate it during the reading (app also contains the mode for showing only English definition for a particular word).
+You should only change the API in Android application to Oxford Dictionary mode.

-Functionality:
+Features:
 1) Oxford Translate Mode - show English word's definition.
 2) Yandex Translate Mode - translate English to Russian.
 3) Public library - I added 5 free public books for reading.
 User can download it with one click.